SlapBot/slapbot.github.io/documentation/configuration/index.md

         master_stt_engine = bing

-all the available options are as follows: "google_cloud", "bing", "wit", "houndify" and "ibm".
-Now there's a bonus one called, "google" which refers to web based speech to text, it has a default API token, and hence is the default engine, though it's probably not the best one in the market.
+all the available options are as follows: `google_cloud`, `bing`, `wit`, `houndify` and `ibm`.
+Now there's a bonus one called, `google` which refers to web based speech to text, it has a default API token, and hence is the default engine, though it's probably not the best one in the market.

-- **initial_stt_engine** - refers to the engine which takes care of stephanie's hibernation phase, "hey stephanie, wake up", since it'd be constantly hearing, I thought it'll be better to use google web based engine to set it, but as always you can change it to whichever engine you like from the above options.
+- **initial_stt_engine** - refers to the engine which takes care of stephanie's hibernation phase, `"hey stephanie, wake up"`, since it'd be constantly hearing, I thought it'll be better to use google web based engine to set it, but as always you can change it to whichever engine you like from the above options.

 - **master_stt_engine** - refers to the engine which takes care of actual functionality, like triggering the correct response to
-"what is the time right now?" or "Do I have any facebook notifications?" and so on.
-Change it from default "google" web based to any of the above option you like, to get good experience.
+`"what is the time right now?"` or `"Do I have any twitter notifications?"` and so on.
+Change it from default `google` web based to any of the above option you like, to get good experience.

 <hr>